tessgi/TessGiWebsite/content/pages/the-mission/extended.md

 <br/>
 *List of the sectors in Cycle 3.
 Details of the cameras, angles, and dates are provided.
 Credit: Taken from the [TESS MIT Page](https://tess.mit.edu/observations/).*

-## New Observations and Opportunities
+## New observations and opportunities

 The following data products will be obtainable will be available in Cycles 3 and 4.